Senthuran100/ReactCovid19/README.md

 <b>Covid19 World Status</b>

-This is a Application to view the Covid19 Status in World Wide.
+This is an Application to view the Covid19 Status in World Wide.

 After Cloning the project please execute the below command.